-Derby city’s recycling rate was nearly 50% UNTIL the Derbyshire 4.3 MILLION tonnes of carbon dioxide plastics/biomass/resources incinerator contract was signed.
+Derby recycling rate was nearly 50% UNTIL the Derbyshire 4.3 MILLION tonnes of CO2 emitting, plastics/biomass/etc incinerator contract was signed.
 (NB Waste minimisation/reduction policies also stopped) All 8 Derbyshire councils have signed up to the contract, meaning they are now in the business of ‘procuring’ more waste for destruction, not REDUCING, RE-USING, RECYCLING OR COMPOSTING.
 (NB although the Derbyshire incinerator in Sinfin is now shut, both Derby City and Derbyshire County Council are trying to find other ‘partners’ to start up contracts again)

 In the very first year of signing the contract, recycling dropped to 35%.
 Why?
 Because reducibles, reusables,recyclables (paper, plastics) and compostables (garden waste, foodwaste etc) are needed for destruction instead.
 Evidenced by the contract.
 Extracts from the Green Investment Group/Foresight Group/MacQuarie/Renewi/Shanks/RRS Project Schedule for the Waste Project, below.
 Companies that advised on the hellishly difficult contract to read, include PriceWaterhouseCoopers, Deloitte, Jardines, Eversheds LLP.
 (Invoices available if needed) NB Other incinerator companies such as Veolia etc also have such contracts.
 Many Derby wards have had recycling collections removed.
 We now have an incineration plant and people are forced to ‘feed’ it, through having recycling removed and be forced to throw ALL previously recycled and composted items into the so-called ‘residual’ waste bin (blackbin) supposed to be for waste left over AFTER recycling has been carried out by householder (blue and brown bin) and commerce, not the other way round.
 This makes a fallacy of the ‘circular economy’ principle and also means that the claimed ‘carbon-neutral’ or low-carbon synthetic gas is nothing of the sort, as it relies on ‘calorific’ fossil-fuel plastics.
 It also means that the carbon dioxide tonnage of 4.3 MILLION tonnes of CO2 is now an underestimate – t.co/AqhmwqD4DJ as is nitrogen dioxide.